mjoblin/neotiles/docs/pages/api.rst

 Main classes:

-* :class:`TileManager` - Manages all the tiles being displayed on a neopixel matrix.
+* :class:`TileManager` - Manages all the tiles being displayed on a hardware matrix.
 * :class:`Tile` - Handles the data and pixel-coloring needs of a single tile.
-* :class:`PixelColor` - The color of a single neopixel.
+* :class:`PixelColor` - The color of a single matrix pixel.
+* :class:`~matrixes.NTNeoPixelMatrix` - Represents a NeoPixel matrix.
+* :class:`~matrixes.NTRGBMatrix` - Represents an RGB matrix.

 Supporting classes:

-* :class:`MatrixSize` - The size of a neopixel matrix (cols, rows).
+* :class:`MatrixSize` - The size of a hardware matrix (cols, rows).
 * :class:`TileSize` - The size of a tile (cols, rows).
-* :class:`TilePosition` - The position of a tile inside the larger hardware neopixel matrix (x, y).
+* :class:`TilePosition` - The position of a tile inside the larger hardware matrix (x, y).
-* :class:`PixelPosition` - The position of a neopixel inside a tile (x, y).
+* :class:`PixelPosition` - The position of a pixel inside a tile (x, y).
 * :class:`exceptions.NeoTilesError` - Exception raised when neotiles encounters a problem.

 The :doc:`/pages/examples` page shows how to use these classes.